hghaemi/Gintropy-Paper/README.md

 2. **Gintropy-Report.ipynb**
    - Provides a detailed report summarizing the formulas and applying them to a series of graph structures.
    - Includes analyses and results that demonstrate the utility of Gintropy in graph-based contexts.

+Additionally, the full paper **Gintropy.pdf** is included in the repository for reference.

 ---